This KB document is part of a larger collection of documents on active learning. More Active Learning documents

 - Distribute a different problem to each group.
 Ask each group to discuss the issue, generate possible solutions, choose the best solution, and record their response in the folder or envelope.

-- Call time and instruct teams to sends the URL for their Google Doc to the next group.
+- Call time and instruct teams to pass the problem to the next group.
 Each group should receive a new question.

 - Upon receiving new problems, students again brainstorm responses and record results until time runs out.
 They pass the issue to a new group.
 Repeat the process as many times as it seems useful.

 - The final group reviews the responses, synthesizes the information, and adds any additional information.

 - The activity concludes as teams report on the responses contained in the folder they evaluated.
 As groups report, add any missed points, and reinforce correct processes and solutions.

 In the Advanced Pathophysiology and Patient Management course, students review a series of lectures, podcasts, and essays to guide them through assessing and treating patients with respiratory disease.
 The professor used Send-A-Problem to reinforce and test their understanding of care options.
 He divided the class into three groups.
 Each group received an envelope with a patient's specific symptoms.
 They had fifteen minutes to review the symptoms and recommend a course of treatment.
 They wrote their recommendation on a piece of paper in the envelope.
 Groups passed their envelope to the next group and repeated the process until all groups had seen all cases.
 Next, each group reviewed the three solutions they found in the envelope, selected the best course of treatment, and presented the reasons for their selection to the class (Barkley 234).